binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 There are two ways that the "must staple" are being looked at for solution.
 The [OCSP Must-Staple](https://casecurity.org/2014/06/18/ocsp-must-staple/) section of the article with the same name on the casecurity.org blog provides details.

 1. [In the certificate](http://tools.ietf.org/html/draft-hallambaker-tlssecuritypolicy-03) as discussed above
 2. An [interim solution](https://wiki.mozilla.org/CA:ImprovingRevocation#OCSP_Must-Staple) that TBH, doesn't look like much of a solution to me.
-It is to add a `Must-Staple` header to the response, which of course can easily be stripped out by a MitM on the very first response.
+It is to add a `Must-Staple` header to the response, which of course can easily be stripped out by a MItM on the very first response.
 This solution is very similar to HSTS that I discussed [above](#network-countermeasures-tls-downgrade-hsts).
 Of course if you want similar behaviour to the [HSTS Preload](#network-countermeasures-tls-downgrade-hsts-preload) also discussed above, then the "must staple" must be part of the certificate.

 As far as I know Firefox and Chrome are both working toward implementing Must-Staple in certificates, but I haven't seen or heard anything yet for Internet Explorer.